viboverse/functional-programming-jamk/assignments/home-assignment-07.md

 - No need to implement betting, each game results of win or loss for the player.
 - No need to implement hidden cards, assume that player and dealer cards are visible.
 - Allow option to play again.
+- No not worry about intriquities of Blackjack rules.
+Concentrate on technical implementation.

 &nbsp;
 ----